HELLO, WELCOME!

 I’m Kati and these days I live on the Sunshine Coast, Queensland, in my adopted home country of Australia.

 Even though I moved to Australia in my early 20s, I’ve never considered myself an expat.
 I studied and sort of just stayed.
-It’s been more than 20 years now, and I’m coming up to the point where I’ve lived half my life in Australia.
+It’s been more than 20 years now, and I’ve now lived more than half my life in Australia.
 That’s scary!

 I used to live in sports-mad Melbourne, and some days I still miss it.
 I’ve adjusted pretty well to life in the sunshine state but I totally miss cooler weather and the four seasons.
 Sometimes I just find the sun annoying.